tytydraco/yessleep/out/Broken_by_the_night.md

 At my brother’s 50th birthday in Cabo, Mexico, I was offered cocaine as part of the festivities.
 By no means a user, I’m also not a novice.
 I’m a normal millennial who never looked for drugs, but is not afraid to try something passed by friends.

-I’m a responsible, educated guy with a bunch of advanced degrees — who manages a small, thriving international company.
-Until January I’d lived a drama-free life, successful by any metric.
-I’m also an understated middle child, so making noise or having weird stuff happen is not my thing.
-Until that night, I’d coasted through life without anything big ever going wrong.
+For context, I’ve lived a drama-free life, successful by any metric.
+I have a bunch of advanced degrees and manage a small but thriving international company.
+I’m by nature also an understated middle child, so making noise or having weird stuff happen is not my deal.
+Until that night, I’d coasted without anything major ever going wrong.

 Being in my early 40s, my partying days are in the past, and January was the first time in probably a decade+ — since business school — touching party drugs.